 An organization called the Thyroid-Multidisciplinary Clinic performs many thyroid biopsies for cancer screening, and they find that Hashimoto thyroiditis is often diagnosed from these tests.
 A study involving over 800 patients with thyroid masses was led by Dr. Staii (2010).
 Over a 2.5 year period, the investigators performed fine-needle aspiration biopsies and cytology testing.
 They found that out of this group of patients, over 13% had hypothyroidism, more than 7% had sub-clinical disease, and as many as 6% had actual low levels.
 The investigators concluded that Hashimoto’s disease is more quite prevalent and underdiagnosed.

 Hypothyroidism is a common disease, affecting the aging adult population of Las Vegas.
-You do not need a referral to Patient First Wellness Center to be evaluated for this condition or other illnesses, just call (702) 474-6300 to schedule an appointment.
+You do not need a referral to Patient’s Choice Medical Center to be evaluated for this condition or other illnesses, just call (702) 474-6300 to schedule an appointment.
 Licensed medical doctors can treat both acute and chronic illnesses, such as hypothyroidism, diabetes mellitus, sinus infections, shingles, and erectile dysfunction.
 This healthcare facility does not accept insurance because they offer low cost medical care for cheaper rates than most insurance company co-pays.